If you’ve clicked on this, you’re probably wondering what a smart home can do. In other words, if you’re already a pro, you’re in the wrong place.

 Where to start on a smart home depends on three things: your budget, time and enthusiasm.
 Honestly you could just buy one connected home gadget and get going with the individual brand’s app then work any additions out later.
 For the past five years or so that’s what plenty of people have been doing.

-In 2017, though, things shifted slightly towards the decision becoming which smart home hub or which smart home system to choose.
+In the past 12 months, though, things have shifted slightly towards the decision becoming which smart home hub or which smart home system to choose.
 This can actually mean a lot of things.
 If you want to control your whole house – both manually and setting up home automation – through one all-powerful app on your phone or tablet, you can choose a hub and platform like Samsung’s SmartThings or Wink.

 Apple HomeKit is the obvious choice for Apple loyalists.
-You will be able to control everything from the Apple Home app for iOS, the Apple TV box and – from early 2018 – the (more expensive) Apple HomePod speaker with its own voice assistant Siri.
+You will be able to control everything from the Apple Home app for iOS, the Apple TV box and the (more expensive) Apple HomePod speaker with its own voice assistant Siri.
 If you’re privacy conscious, this might also be for you – Apple has been the most vocal about protecting personal data it captures.

-Also on offer is Microsoft’s Cortana smart home via a smart speaker like the Harman Kardon Invoke or Windows 10 on PCs and mobile devices.
+Also on offer is Microsoft’s Cortana smart home which can be controlled via a smart speaker like the Harman Kardon Invoke or Windows 10 on PCs and mobile devices.
 This isn’t as fully fledged a system though.
-Companies like Hive, Netatmo and Elgato are trying to build Nest-rivalling systems too.
+Companies like Hive are trying to build Nest-rivalling systems too with its own bulbs, sensors, thermostats, cameras and smart home hubs.

 How to build your smart home system